JoseEliel/lightweight_genetic_algorithm/README.md

 # The final population is all_populations[-1]
 ```

-*Complete Python code for the simple example for numeric genes.
+*Code for the categorical genes example.
 In this example, an individual represents coordinates of a point in the xy-plane.
 The fitness function has an extended maximum on a circle with radius 5.0.
 The genetic algorithm is run for 20 generations with a population size of 100 using the `Between` crossover method.*

 The resulting population after 20 generations is depicted below in Figure 1.
 In 20 generations, the individuals are evenly distributed along the circle.